Pacific Aria deck plans

 NEWS: In April 2021, Pacific Aria leaves P&O Australia (last cruise April 9, 2021 / Melbourne-Fremantle-Singapore).
 In February 2021, P&O Australia's fleet also leaves Pacific Dawn.

-Pacific Aria cruise ship deck plan has a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with retractable glass roof, one for adults), 2 jacuzzies, 8 elevators.
-The ship's new interior design (transforming ms Ryndam into Pacific Aria) was done by the “Tillberg Design” studio (Sweden).
+Pacific Aria cruise ship deck plan shows a total of 630 staterooms for 1260 passengers (max capacity is 1512 guests), served by 560 crew/staff, 9 passenger decks, 15 food and drink venues (restaurants, lounges, bars), 2 swimming pools (one with retractable glass roof, one for adults), 2 Jacuzzies (spa pools), 8 elevators.
+The ship's new interior design (transforming ms Ryndam into Pacific Aria) was a project of “Tillberg Design” studio (Sweden).

 Note: On the Pacific Aria ship, self-service launderettes (passenger use laundry/ironing facilities) are located on decks: 5 and 9.
 Laundry services on board are not complimentary /included in the fares.
 Smoking on the P&O Aria ship is permitted only at designated outdoor public areas.